Afghan mujahideen: Smaller groups

-Smaller mujahideen groups not connected to the main seven parties include the Sharafat Kuh Front in Farah Province and Harakat-e-Mulavi.
+Smaller mujahidin groups not connected to the main seven parties include the Sharafat Kuh Front in Farah Province and Harakat-e-Mulavi.
 Additionally a Baloch nationalist group operated called the Nimruz Front.

-The Settam-e-Melli was a small long-time splinter faction of the PDPA based in Badakhshan Province that fought against the regime and other Mujahideen.
-They were driven out of Panjshir Valley by Massoud's mujahideen forces in 1981.
+The Settam-e-Melli was a small long-time splinter faction of the PDPA based in Badakhshan Province that fought against the regime and other Mujahidin.
+They were driven out of Panjshir Valley by Massoud's mujahidin forces in 1981.
 By 1983 its resistance seemed to have ceased as it appeared to join the Karmal government.

-The moderate Afghan Social Democratic Party (Afghan Millat), formed in the 1960s, also resisted in the early days of the war.
-It was treated as a pariah by the recognized Peshawar-based mujahideen groups.
-Its guerilla band was heavily damaged in September 1980 following an attack by Hekmatyar's mujahideen forces.
-The regime in Kabul neutralized an Afghan Millat unit in the city in 1983.
+The Afghan Social Democratic Party (Afghan Mellat), formed in the 1960s, also resisted in the early days of the war.
+It was treated as a pariah by the recognized Peshawar-based mujahidin groups.
+Its guerilla band was heavily damaged in September 1980 following an attack by Hekmatyar's mujahidin forces.
+The regime in Kabul neutralized an Afghan Mellat unit in the city in 1983.

 Equipment

-Most of the Mujahideen's weapons were of Soviet design; this includes mostly those that were supplied by their funders and smaller numbers that were captured from the Soviet or Afghan militaries.
+Most of the Mujahidin's weapons were of Soviet design; this includes mostly those that were supplied by their funders and smaller numbers that were captured from the Soviet or Afghan militaries.
 It was disclosed in 1981 that recoilless rifles (Chinese 83mm, Blo, 70mm) were being used by the resistance.
 Also in use were Soviet 82 mm mortars, British mortars and Chinese Type 63 mortars.
 Twin barrelled Chinese-built Type 58s has been seen in smaller numbers.
 Lee–Enfield rifles, Egyptian made AKMs, and Chinese made SKSs have also been used by them.

 Beginning in 1985, they began to receive heavy equipment like bazookas and heavy machine guns, while also receiving better equipment for the cold winters, such as snow boots and ski tents.
-The raised fundings or assistance from the United States, China and Saudi Arabia all contributed to strengthening the Mujahideen movement by 1987.
+The raised fundings or assistance from the United States, China and Saudi Arabia all contributed to strengthening the Mujahidin movement by 1987.

 The portable surface-to-air "Stinger" missile was first used by Mujahedin in September 1986 and is considered by some to have been a turning point in the war.
 Some military analysts considered it a "game changer" coined the term "Stinger effect" to describe it.
 However, these statistics are based on Mujahedin self-reporting, which is of unknown reliability.
 A Russian general however claimed the United States "greatly exaggerated" Soviet and Afghan aircraft losses during the war.